swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 * * * *
 **Exercises**

 Let's clean up this data!
 Navigate to the `data` directory.
-Use one `find` command to perform #1 below.
+Use a single `find` command to perform the below exercises.
 Number 2 does not require `find`:

 1. Find any file whose name is "NOTES" within `data` and its subdirectories, and delete it